shopsys/shopsys/docs/project/guidelines-for-project-documentation.md

 ## What should be covered in project documentation
 In order to write a good documentation you should think about what information will other developers need to know to further develop and maintain the project.

-Shopsys Framework has it's own documentation so the project documentation should focus on what is not standard and cannot be found in the [Shopsys Framework Knowledge Base](../index.md).
+Shopsys Platform has its own documentation so the project documentation should focus on what is not standard and cannot be found in the [Shopsys Platform Knowledge Base](../index.md).

 ### Examples of topics
 * Changes in the architecture